kangasjuhani/Portfolio/README.md

 * Abstraktio (Abstraction)

-* Abstraction means the quality of dealing with ideas rather than events.
+ Abstraction means the quality of dealing with ideas rather than events.

 * Algoritmi (Algoritm)

-* Algorythm means a process or set of rules to be followed in calculations or other problem-solving operations.
+ Algorythm means a process or set of rules to be followed in calculations or other problem-solving operations.

 * Bitti (Bit)

-* Bit is a computers smallest unit of information.
+ Bit is a computers smallest unit of information.

 * Debuggaus (Debug)

-* Debug means removing/identifying errors.
+ Debug means removing/identifying errors.

 * DNS-nimipalvelujärjestelmä (Domain name service)

-* DNS is an Internet service that translates domain names into IP addresses.
+ DNS is an Internet service that translates domain names into IP addresses.

 * Ehtolause / Valinta (Conditional statement / Selection)

-* Conditional statement / Selection allows a program to test several conditions.
+ Conditional statement / Selection allows a program to test several conditions.

 * Esineiden internet (Internet of Things)

-*
+ A network of Internet connected objects able to collect and exchange data.

-Ethernet-kaapeli (Ethernet Cable)
+* Ethernet-kaapeli (Ethernet Cable)

+ is used for wired networks

-Emolevy (Motherboard)
+* Emolevy (Motherboard)

+ Motherboard  board contanes the principal components of a computer.

-Funktio / Aliohjelma (Function)
+* Funktio / Aliohjelma (Function)

+ Function contanes one or more variables

-Grafiikkaprosessori (GPU, Graphics Procerssing unit) Haittaohjelma (Malware)
+* Grafiikkaprosessori (GPU, Graphics Procerssing unit)

+ GPU is a circuit that is designed to create images fast to an display device

+* Haittaohjelma (Malware)

+ Malware is a software taht is  made to damage a computer system.

-HTTP (Hypertext transfer protocol)
+* HTTP (Hypertext transfer protocol)

 HTTPS (Hypertext transfer protocol secure)
 IP-osoite (IP-address)
 Joukkoistaminen (Crowdsourcing)